 A Great PLace to Work

-Duke University is regularly recognized as one of the best places to work in higher education.
+Duke University is regularly recognized as having one of the best workplaces of any university in the world:

-In nine of its last 10 surveys, including its most recent survey released in July 2017, The Chronicle of Higher Education listed Duke among its "Great Colleges to Work For."
+- In nine of its last 10 surveys The Chronicle of Higher Education has listed Duke among its "Great Colleges to Work For"

-Duke's hometown, Durham, NC, is itself regularly listed among the best places in the United States to live, work, play and raise a family.
+Duke's hometown, Durham, North Carolina, is itself regularly listed among the best places in the United States to live, work, play and raise a family.
 Learn more about Durham's temperate climate and affordable cost of living at durham.duke.edu.

 Our Commitment to Equal Opportunity